woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part2.md

 keywords: elasticsearch, logstash, kibana, postgres, postgis, visualization, dashboard, digitizing, metrics, track
 ---

 In my last post, I introduced the idea of monitoring a GIS digitizing project using the ELK stack.
 We talked about the importance of monitoring the breakdown of work amongst digitizers, and got set up with a Postgres database that propagates our data in near real-time.
-This is Part 2, where we'll sync the data from Postgres to Elasticsearch so we can actually begin utilizing the Elastic stack.
+This is Part 2, where I'll describe how we sync the data from Postgres to Elasticsearch so we can actually utilize the Elastic stack.

 Part 2: Use Logstash to Sync Data from PostgresDB to Elasticsearch
 =======

 First, we'll want to install [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) and [Logstash](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html) if you haven't already.
 Also install the [Postgres JDBC driver](https://jdbc.postgresql.org/download.html) which allows you to read input from Postgres and output results to Elasticsearch.

-Logstash is essentially just the I/O layer, so in our case, we input our Postgres data (the digitizations and their associated metadata), munge it to our needs, and output the data to the Elasticsearch index.
+Logstash is the I/O layer of the Elk stack.
+Our input is the Postgres database and table and the output is the Elasticsearch index and type.
+A filter can also be used, which munges the input Postgres data before it is output to Elasticsearch.

 To run properly, the logstash directory (usually located in `/usr/share/logstash`, but see [the official guide](https://www.elastic.co/guide/en/logstash/5.4/dir-layout.html)) will need a `.conf` file.
 The file would look something like this for our applications: